 The registered agent needs to have a physical street address (often referred to as a registered office or principal office) in the state of New Mexico.
-This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or professional Idaho registered agent service.
+This can be your home address, the address of a family member, an accountant or attorney, the address of the business, or a commercial New Mexico registered agent service.
 Any physical address in the state may be used, but PO Boxes and mail drop services are not acceptable since someone has to be available to sign for documents.

 The agent will also need to be available during normal business hours, which are defined as 9 am – 5 pm to receive legal documents, such as a summons, subpoena, or lawsuit filed against a business entity.

-Can I be my own registered agent in New Mexico?
+What does a registered agent do in New Mexico?

-Yes!
-Any individual, owner, member, officer, director, etc., of a business entity that meets the above state requirements, can be a registered agent.
+Any individual, business owner, member, officer, director, etc., of a business entity that meets the state requirements, can be a registered agent in New Mexico.

-Provided one of the members or officers live in Hawaii, it is less expensive to act as your own agent rather than hiring a service.
-While this is the route many businesses take, there are a few reasons to consider hiring a service.
+Provided one of the members or officers lives in New Mexico, it is less expensive to act as your own agent rather than hiring a registered agent service, there are a few reasons to consider hiring a service.